shakes76/PatternFlow/recognition/s4436194_oasis_dcgan/README.md

 * SSIM is calculated regularly through a training epoch.
 This is particulary to help woith developing large models, to infer early on whether a model is converging on a solution, and whether to continue training (can take large periods of time in the larger models).

+Notably, since a GAN was developed for this project, there was no need to rely on train/test/validation splits, or the labelled-segmented data.
+For this project, each epoch was only trained on the provided OASIS training image data.

 ## Project Results